How to Manage Obsolete Stock in Your Inventory

-Many companies make the mistake of not liquidating obsolete stock right away.
-Some companies will sit on the inventory to avoid showing a large write off or expense on the quarterly report.
-This once large investment, which was supposed to yield revenue and profit all of a sudden becomes a cost and expense to the business!
-This is never an easy pill to swallow for management, finance or operations.
-But be warned that if you don’t address obsolete inventory today, it will just continue to grow.
+Many companies are unsure what to do with obsolete stock and make the mistake of not liquidating it right away.
+Some companies will sit on their obsolete inventory to avoid showing a large write off or expense on the quarterly report.
+This is because it’s never easy to admit that a once large investment, which was supposed to yield revenue has becomes an expense to the business.
+But be warned, if you don’t address obsolete inventory today, it will just continue to grow.
 Don’t let accounting drive poor operational decisions.
 Get obsolete inventory off the books and utilise freed-up warehouse space for productive and profitable inventory turns.

 Avoiding inventory obsolescence

 Inventory management systems do a great job of tracking inventory movements, but they often fall short when it comes to identifying what stock to carry and in what quantities to meet customer demand.
 To avoid carrying excess and obsolete stock, you need to ensure your demand forecasting, stocking policies and replenishment processes are fully optimised.
 Software solutions, such as EazyStock, will automate these processes, using advanced algorithms to provide easy-to-understand data that helps inventory management teams stock the right products, in the right place at the right time.
 With EazyStock, all SKUs get tracked along their product lifecycle so demand trends are identified with plenty of time to adjust replenishment policies and the risk of excess stock piling up is dramatically reduced.
 Obsolete stock then becomes a thing of the past.

 If you’d like to assess the ‘health’ of your inventory and your stocking policies, simply download our Inventory Health Self-Assessment below: